-When you bite into one of these Fudgy Chocolate Brownies with Pumpkin Buttercream Frosting, be prepared to have a glass—or two—of milk handy!
-This easy recipe gives you a rich and chewy, fudgy brownie base that's topped with a creamy layer of pumpkin buttercream frosting!
-It's a winning dessert combo for fall!
+When you bite into one of these Pumpkin Frosted Fudgy Brownies, be prepared to have a glass—or two—of milk handy!
+This easy recipe gives you rich and chewy, fudgy brownies that are topped with a creamy layer of pumpkin buttercream frosting!
+It’s a delicious, winning dessert combo for fall!

 Reasons You’ll Love This Recipe